AdobeDocs/document-cloud-learn.en/help/sign/adobe-sign-teams-mortgage.md

 thumbnail: 40125.jpg
 ---

-# Sending in Microsoft Teams
+# Sending documents for signature in Microsoft Teams

 The Adobe Sign & Microsoft Teams integration enables you to send agreements for signature or check the status of existing agreements, all from within Microsoft Teams.
 This use case walks through a mortgage broker sending out an loan application directly within Teams.
 This tight integration accelerates the mortgage loan process—even when working with mortgage applicants in a remote work environment.